ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 Parameter Name:

-  The string name of a parametr to be used within the Object.
+  The string name of a parameter to be used within the Object.
   The name is case sensitive.
   Names may not match other registered names in a case-insensitive manner unless the Designated Experts state that there is a compelling reason to allow an exception.